Aide quits government 'to fight for Brexit'

 "I made a promise to my constituents during this parliament to fight for Brexit and this is a promise that I intend to keep to the best of my abilities.
 And it is important that I have both the time and freedom to speak out on the backbenches to be able to do so," she said.

-She said she gave Mrs May "my full support in delivering the Brexit that she promised the British people" but added that a "new relationship with Europe" must not mean being left "half-in, half-out".
+"We don't want to be part of the customs union - that is definitely a red line area," she said.

-"And in order to achieve this, we need to leave the customs union," she added.
+The UK is on course to leave the EU's customs union, which lets goods pass between member states tariff-free but means the UK cannot negotiate its own trade deals.

-The UK is on course to leave the EU's customs union, which lets goods pass between member states tariff-free, as part of Brexit.
 The government says it wants to maintain "frictionless" trade with no hard border in Northern Ireland after it leaves.

 Pro-Brexit MPs back leaving the customs union, arguing that the UK must be free to strike its own trade deals while pro-EU campaigners say a customs union is the only way to prevent a hard border in Northern Ireland.